wso2/ETAC/outlooks/serverless_outlook.md

 # Help us improve ETAC
 We welcome and appreciate any feedback, changes, or contributions.
 Please send a pull request, create a github issue, or send a mail to srinath@wso2.com.

-Blockchain Outlook, an ETAC methodology based analysis of Serverless technology will be released soon.
-To receive updates to ETAC and ETAC based emerging technology analysis, please subscribe to our [Global Technology Outlook Updates Newsletter](https://wso2.com/subscribe/global-technology-outlook-update).
+To receive updates to ETAC and ETAC-based emerging technology analysis, please subscribe to our [Global Technology Outlook Updates Newsletter](https://wso2.com/subscribe/global-technology-outlook-update).

+# About WSO2 and Our Research

+In 14 years in business, and as the #1 Open Source integration and API management vendor, WSO2 continually invests in areas beyond products.
+Our Research for Integration team regularly produces our Global Technology Outlook (GTO) — an effort to identify emerging technology trends, classify them based on their potential, and assess a relevant subset of technologies in detail.
+We do so using our Emerging Technology Analysis Canvas (ETAC).
+Our research is public in an effort to maintain our commitment to openness, quality, innovation, and integration leadership.